schoi1337/dockout/README.md

 ## ⚖️ Legal Disclaimer

+Dockout is intended strictly for authorized testing and educational purposes.
+By using this tool, you agree that:

-Unauthorized use of this tool against systems you do not own or have explicit permission to test may violate local laws and regulations.
+- You will not use it against systems you do not own or have explicit written permission to test.
-The author assumes no liability for misuse or damage caused by this tool.
+- You understand that real exploit modules may cause permanent damage or system compromise.
+- The author(s) of this tool assume **no responsibility for misuse, damage, or legal consequences**.

+If you are unsure whether your usage is authorized — **do not run Dockout**.

 ## 📜 License